 First, gather all of your ingredients.
 Other than your ingredients, all you’ll need is a sauté pan and a spoon or spatula.
 I love using my spoonula for recipes like this – it’s like a spatula and a spoon in one.

-I used cavatappi pasta for my chicken alfredo, but bow ties, fettuccine, spaghetti, or shells would all work well.
+I used fettucine pasta for my chicken alfredo, but bow ties, cavatappi, spaghetti, or shells would all work well.

 First, season your chicken.
 Then, in your sauté pan over medium heat, add your olive oil and brown your chicken on all sides.
 Remove the chicken from the pan, add your minced garlic, and cook for 30 seconds.